 Then, there are 50 secret Ninja tasks that can be performed throughout the holiday season.
 If you’re looking for games similar to Elf On The Shelf, this is it!

-(If you’re looking for good deed cards for all year, we also love these Sneaky Cards.)
+(If you’re looking for good deed cards for all year, we also love these Sneaky Cards for secret elf ideas.)

 Elf on Shelf Alternatives #6: Star From Afar

 Again, if you’re looking for a Christian or Catholic alternative to Elf On The Shelf, this one is great.

 Star From Afar is a nativity scene that is also an advent calendar that counts down to Christmas.

 The star also becomes a hide-and-seek game as the kids try to find wherever you put it on different days.